Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 Nonmelanoma Skin Cancer

 Other types of skin cancer are referred to as nonmelanoma skin cancers.
-The two most common types are called basal cell cancer and squamous cell cancer.
+The two most common types are called basal cell carcinoma and squamous cell carcinoma.

 Basal Cell Cancer

-Basal cell cancer starts in the lowest part of the epidermis, in round cells called basal cells.
+Basal cell carcinoma starts in the lowest part of the epidermis, in round cells called basal cells that form the base of the epidermis.
 Basal cell carcinoma is the most common form of skin cancer.
-However, this cancer is far less likely to be fatal than melanoma.
+However, this cancer is rarely fatal and rarely metastasizes.
 The death rate from nonmelanoma skin cancers has dropped about 30% over the past 30 years.

-Basal cell cancer often develops later in life in areas that have received the most sun exposure, such as the head, neck, back, and largely the nose.
-However, some basal cell cancers appear in areas not exposed to the sun.
+Basal cell carcinoma often develops later in life in areas that have received the most sun exposure, such as the head, neck, and back.
+However, some basal cell carcinomas appear in areas not exposed to the sun.

 - They most often appear as a round area of thickened skin that does not change color or cause pain or itching.
 However, the superficial form can appear rash-like, being a red and scaly patch that just will not heal.